 Almond trees have inspired many artists, poets, authors around the world.
 Nikos Kazantzakis (1883-1957) the great Greek author wrote ” I said to the almond tree ‘Sister speak to me of God.
 And the almond tree blossomed”.

 And what about adding some almonds in your pastry?
 Their bitterness fused with sweetness is irresistible.

-I would like to share with you one of our favourite recipes of a chocolate almond cake which very often i serve in our little eatery Ariston here in Aether.
+I would like to share with you one of our favourite recipes of a chocolate almond cake which very often i serve in our little eatery Ariston here inside our boutique hotel in Mykonos Aether.

 - 200gr Bitter Chocolate